 Marc A. Meyer was a mediator and hearing officer for NCRC from 2004 to 2009 when he became a full-time staff member.
 Marc is currently the Associate Director of NCRC’s Training Institute, where he manages and implements NCRC’s Exchange training projects.
 He also provides coaching/training services for NCRC’s Credential Program, Training Institutes and Exchange trainings.
 He received his B.S. in international security and conflict resolution in 2007.

 Eric Sandy, MA, has a wide variety of experience in alternative dispute resolution.
-He has conducted hundreds of mediations and hearings on the Superior Court, Community, Parent-Teen, Elder Care, Navy, Small Claims Court and Employment Dispute panels.
-Since 2003, Eric has performed over 700 hours of dispute resolution training, while assisting NCRC in developing the Exchange Training.
-He has also worked for the City of Del Mar Community Services Department for 30 years.
-Currently, Eric serves on NCRC’s Board of Directors.
-He has an MA from San Diego State University in social science and an MS in human resources from Chapman University.
+He has conducted hundreds of mediations and hearings for the Superior Court, Community Mediation Program, Parent-Teen, Elder Care, Navy, Small Claims Court and Employment Disputes.
+He worked for the City of Del Mar Community Services Department for 45 years.
+Since 2003, Eric has led over 1000 hours of dispute resolution training.
+Recently, he has worked extensively with veterans, inmates, homeless and their support groups.
+He is on NCRC’s POST training team for law enforcement.
+Eric serves on NCRC’s Board of Directors.
+He has an MA from San Diego State University in Social Science and an MS in Human Resources from Chapman University.

 Arthur L. Shingler III, Esq., teaches Art & Practice of Mediation courses with NCRC’s Training Institute, as well as conflict management courses with NCRC’s Exchange program.
 He is an attorney and mediator, and aids litigants in resolving a full range of business and personal disputes.
 Art serves on the San Diego Superior Court’s Mediation Panel and on NCRC’s Commercial, Employment/Workplace and Insurance/Personal Injury/Property Damage panels.
 In addition, he has lectured and served on discussion panels on issues surrounding a number of subjects, including conflict management and corporate fiduciary duty law and ethics.